JamieHeather/stitchr/README.md

 ```

 However for the reasons stated above we recommend using caution when applying `stitchr` to these loci: long read sequencing (both into the V and the C) and liberal use of the 'seamless' setting is recommended.

+Note that the default form of the IGH constant regions supplied when using just the gene+allele is the secreted form: (where available) the membrane bound form is produced by appending '_M'.
+E.g. use `IGHM*01` for the secreted form, and `IGHM*01_M` for the membranous.

 # Thimble
 ### 1.0.0